New Convert

 New Testament

 The New Testament begins with books called the Gospels (Good News) about Jesus Christ (the Anointed One) and how He came to earth to redeem mankind from sin.
 The books describe Jesus' birth, life, death, burial, and resurrection.
 They also include how the Heavenly Father gives Holy Spirit, His gift to mankind, to help them live a righteous lifestyle.
 It is impossible to live holy by only practicing religious laws and rituals.
-We must have a new heart and renewed mind to live right.
+We must have a new heart and a renewed mind to live right.

 The New Testament is also the history of how the knowledge of Jesus began to spread throughout the world.
 These letters, written by the apostles and others, were the early churches' Holy Scriptures for a new way of living and believing in Jehovah God through the Messiah, Jesus.